 The GED exam has become totally computer-based, and registration is also online via the portal MyGED.
 If you go to the GED organization’s website GED.com, you will be conveniently taken through the entire process.

 This is also the place for scheduling your tests and paying for the test(s) you want to take.
 You just pay for the section(s) you take; no need to pay for everything at one time!

 The GED exam has four individual subtests (modules) that can be taken one at a time if wished.
 The four subtests are covering the subject areas of Language Arts, Science, Social Studies, and Mathematics.

-You may also benefit from a well-structured online GED prep course, like the premium ONSEGO GED Prep Course.
-Online learning has come a long way and this course will get you all set for success on the Minnesota GED test fast and in an easy-to-understand way.
+You may also benefit from a well-structured online GED prep course, like the accredited premium Onsego online GED classes.
+Online learning has come a long way, and our course will get you all set for success on the Minnesota GED test fast and in an easy-to-understand way.